 Children and teens can have extreme reactions to trauma, but their symptoms may not be the same as adults.
 In young children, these symptoms can include: bed wetting, being unable to talk, or being unusually clingy with a parent or other adult.
 Older children and teens usually show symptoms more like those seen in adults.
 They may also develop disruptive, disrespectful, or destructive behaviors.
 Older children and teens may feel guilty for not preventing injury or death.

 But there is hope.
-We have successfully treated PTSD at the Brain Performance Center by retraining the brain.
+We have successfully treated PTSD at the Brain Performance Center by retraining the brain with neurofeedback.
 The brain makes new neural connections throughout your life.
 Our treatment encourages the growth of new pathways that allow you to regain control over reflexive fear and terror and start a new life.
 Contact us today to learn more.